JustinLaurel/notes-app/README.md

   ###### For production build
   - Clone repository into local machine
   - cd to notesBackend
-  - type 'npm setup'
+  - type 'npm run setup'
+  - When setup completes, type 'npm start'
-  - "Connected to MongoDB" message on console means setup is complete
+  - Wait for "Connected to MongoDB" message
   - Go to http://localhost:3001 on your browser
   - Login using the credentials:
     - username: #guestacc
     - password: #guestpass1

   Note that API key and password SECRET is present in .env.
-SECRET is a dummy string for this github-uploaded version and not actually the one I use locally
+SECRET is a dummy string for this github-uploaded version and not the one used locally

-  API key is for MongoDB, but for my second account created & specifically only for public exposure in Github
+  API key is for MongoDB, but for my second account created only for exposure in Github

 ## Tech stack
 MERN stack